savetheinternet/kusabax-idcrack/README.md

  - 172.16.0.0/12
  - 192.168.0.0/16

-After excluding multicast, private and reserved space, there is 3 706 584 831 IP addresses (~14% deduction).
+After excluding multicast, private and reserved space, there are 3 706 584 831 addresses (~14% deduction).

 ## Usage
 To compile, use `make`.